elan-ev/tobira/docs/CONTRIBUTING.md

 - Try to keep your commits as atomic as possible and provide a [good message for each commit](https://chris.beams.io/posts/git-commit/).
 - If your PR relates to an existing issue, please link that issue.
-- Our CI, which performs a lot of automated tests, **must** suceed for your PR.
+- Our CI, which performs a lot of automated tests, **must** succeed for your PR.
   Otherwise it cannot be merged.
   If the CI fails and you think it is not caused by your change, please ping us.